aws/aws-sdk-js-v3/README.md

 ### API changes

 We’ve made several public API changes to improve consistency, make the SDK easier to use, and remove deprecated or confusing APIs.
-The following are some of the big changes included in the new AWS SDK for JavaScript v3 rc.
+The following are some of the big changes included in the new AWS SDK for JavaScript v3.

 #### Configuration